agnostism/sayori/readme.md

 ## Composables

-Lilly exports a decorator called `Composable`.
-Any two composable functions can be combined using the `|` operator.
+Lilly exports a function decorator called `Composable`.
+Any two composable functions can be composed using the `|` operator.
 For example,

 ```py
 from lilly import Composable
 ```

-Create two composables...
+Create two composable functions...

 ```py
 f = Composable(lambda x: x + 1)